kthohr/BayesianQuantileRegression/README.md

 # Bayesian Quantile Regression

-A light-weight C++ implementation of Bayesian quantile regression using the asymmetric Laplace density representation of the problem, with wrappers for Python and R.
+A light-weight C++ implementation of Bayesian quantile regression using the asymmetric Laplace density representation of the problem, with bindings/wrappers for Python and R.

 # Installation

+Clone the library and pull the necessary submodules:

 ``` bash
 # clone optim into the current directory